AbdullahHendy/live-translation/README.md

                             - 'print': Print each result to stdout.
                           Default is None (no logging).
     --ws_port WS_PORT     WebSocket port the of the server.
-                          Used to listen for client audio and publishe output (e.g., 8765).
+                          Used to listen for client audio and publish output (e.g., 8765).
     --transcribe_only     Transcribe only mode.
 No translations are performed.
     --version             Print version and exit.
   ```